 We see that both the AIC and the BIC value are slightly better when using AIC as information criteria.
 We see that it is indeed an AR(2) process, which is what we already suspected from looking at the ACF.

 It has to be noted that the model has a non-zero mean.
-The mean obtained by the auto.arima function is 0.1942, indicating that the production increases on average.
+The mean obtained by the auto.arima function is 0.1942, indicating that the production increases on average (constant in the model).

 We therefore obtain the following model: